 It is about asking questions that people who study lived reality or phenomena would ask.
 It requires pupils to think like human and social scientists, or to look at concepts through a human/social science lens.
-Pupils will explore questions and answers raised in relation to the impact of religions and worldviews on people and their lives.
-447 6uj3uj41:səpuəips loiposiupi
+Pupils will explore distribution of the impact of religions and worldviews on people and their lives.